karatelabs/karate/karate-netty/README.md

 [`payment-service-mock.feature`](../karate-demo/src/test/java/mock/contract/payment-service-mock.feature) | KP (Karate Provider) | A 'state-ful' mock (or stub) that *fully* implements the contract !
 Yes, really.
 [`PaymentServiceContractUsingMockTest.java`](../karate-demo/src/test/java/mock/contract/PaymentServiceContractUsingMockTest.java) | KC->KP | Uses the above 'stub' to run the Payment Service 'contract test'
 [`ConsumerUsingMockTest.java`](../karate-demo/src/test/java/mock/contract/ConsumerUsingMockTest.java) | C->KP | Uses the 'fake' Payment Service 'stub' to run an integration test for the *real* Consumer
 [`payment-service-proxy.feature`](../karate-demo/src/test/java/mock/contract/payment-service-proxy.feature) | KX (Karate ProXy) | Karate can act as a proxy with 'gateway like' capabilities, you can choose to either stub a response or delegate to a remote server, depending on the incoming request.
-Think of the 'X' as being able to *transform* the HTTP request and payloads as it passes through
+Think of the 'X' as being able to *transform* the HTTP request and payloads as it passes through (and back)
 [`ConsumerUsingProxyHttpTest.java`](../karate-demo/src/test/java/mock/contract/ConsumerUsingProxyHttpTest.java) | C->KX->P | Here Karate is set up to act as an HTTP proxy, the advantage is that the consumer can use the 'real' producer URL, which simplifies configuration, provided that you can configure the consumer to use an HTTP proxy (ideally in a non-invasive fashion)
 [`ConsumerUsingProxyRewriteTest.java`](../karate-demo/src/test/java/mock/contract/ConsumerUsingProxyHttpTest.java) | C->KX->P | Karate acts as a URL 're-writing' proxy.
 Here the consumer 'knows' only about the proxy.
 In this mode (as well as the above 'HTTP proxy' mode which uses the *same* script file), you can choose to either stub a response - or even forward the incoming HTTP request onto any remote URL you choose.